xBourner/Dwains-Dashboardv3-Blueprints/tut-create.md

 ## Configuration variables

-All the options are available in the lovelace editor but you can use `yaml` if you want.

 | Name                | Type    | Default         | Options                                   | Description                                                                |
 | :------------------ | :------ | :---------------| :---------------------------              | :------------------------------------------------------------------------  |